SystemTruck/SystemTruck/.github/ISSUE_TEMPLATE/develop.md

 ---
-name: Develop
+Name: Develop
-about: Describe this issue template's purpose here.
+About: Describe the issue purpose here.
-title: ''
+Title: ''
-labels: ''
+Labels: ''
-assignees: ''
+Assignees: ''

 ---
+# Description
+Please write a summary about the issue and root cause.

+# Checklist
 - [ ] Select asignee(s)
 - [ ] Associate to a project
-- [ ] Associate to a column
+- [ ] Associate to the column "Backlog" or "In progress"
 - [ ] Create a Branch
+If you're trying to fix the issue:
 - [ ] Create a Pull Request
-- [ ] Update the Pull request in the issue
+- [ ] Link the Pull request to the issue